 YOU CAN’T EXPERIENCE SOMEONE ELSE’S PAIN

-It is tough to live with someone in pain.
+Living with someone in pain is tough.
 As much as you would you like to feel your partner’s pain, you have to accept that you can’t.
 You can acknowledge that she has pain and that you can help her with her pain.